fenago/software-dev-ecosystem/md/lab12_ai_code.md

 - **Check for Efficiency**: Ask ChatGPT if there is a more efficient solution (e.g., shorter runtime, less memory usage).
 - **Request Clarification**: If ChatGPT references unfamiliar concepts, ask for a short explanation or a breakdown.

----

-### 6. Document Your Observations
-1. Make a note of any successful outputs.
-2. For any errors, describe how you used ChatGPT to troubleshoot.
-3. Summarize what you learned about AI-generated code and how you analyzed its suggestions.